 - 1. Be a fully licensed LMHP that maintains a current and unrestricted license with its respective professional board or licensing authority in the state of Louisiana; - 2.
 Be on duty and on call as needed; - 3.
 Have a minimum of two years qualifying experience as an LMHP in the provision of services provided by the BHSP; and - 4.
 Have the following responsibilities: - a.
 Provides supervision utilizing evidence-based techniques related to the practice of behavioral health counseling; - b.
 Serves as resource person for other professionals counseling or providing direct services to clients with behavioral health disorders; - c.
 Attends and participates in treatment planning activities and discharge planning; - d.
 Functions as client advocate in treatment decisions; - e.
 Ensures BHSP adheres to rules and regulations regarding all behavioral health treatment, such as group size, caseload and referrals; and - f.
 Assists the Medical Director with the development and implementation of policies and procedures.

 Nursing Staff

 Nursing Staff must:

-- 1. Provide nursing care and services under the direction of a registered nurse necessary to meet the needs of clients; - 2.
-Have a valid current nursing license in the state of Louisiana; and
+1. Provide nursing care and services under the direction of a registered nurse necessary to meet the needs of clients;

 CHAPTER 2: BEHAVIORAL HEALTH SERVICES SECTION 2.3: OUTPATIENT SERVICES